tgao1337/GMMK-pro-milk/readme.md

-# TommyGao's GMMK Pro layout
+# Tommy's GMMK Pro layout for qmk firmware

 This is pretty much the stock layout with a few things moved around.